open-mpi/ompi/opal/mca/btl/usnic/README.txt

 Update February 2015

 The usnic BTL code has been unified across master and the v1.8 branches.

+   NOTE: As of May 2018, this is no longer true.
+This was generally only necessary back when the BTLs were moved from the OMPI layer to the OPAL layer.
+Now that the BTLs have been down in OPAL for several years, this tomfoolery is no longer necessary.
+This note is kept for historical purposes, just in case someone needs to go back and look at the v1.8 series.

 That is, you can copy the code from v1.8:ompi/mca/btl/usnic/* to master:opal/mca/btl/usnic*, and then only have to make 3 changes in the resulting code in master:

 1. Edit Makefile.am: s/ompi/opal/gi
 2. Edit configure.m4: s/ompi/opal/gi